Project Access Frequently Asked Questions

 Does Project Access only serve residents of Clark County?

-Yes, Project Access only serves established residents of Clark County – meaning you must have an address located within the county borders.
+Yes.
+Project Access only serves established residents of Clark County, so you must live within the county borders.
 Patients who are residents of the tri-county area (Multnomah, Washington, and Clackamas counties), are served by another Project Access program called Project Access NOW.
-Other Project Access programs exist in various communities in the state of Washington.
-To access these programs, you must also be a resident of these communities.
+Other Project Access programs exist in various communities in Washington.
+To access these programs, you must be a resident of these communities.

 What if I do not meet the income requirements for Project Access?
 What if I am over-income?